GBC

 draw ideas to either incorporate into or modify their own tools.

 The SB / GBC 2002 Conference The international conference SB 2002 which included GBC2002 presented a unique opportunity for participants to learn details about some of the world's best sustainable buildings.
+Green

 The assessment framework having been used to assess the selected projects was developed by a team of international experts under the direction of an International Framework Committee.
 The core assessment framework has been adapted by national teams to the conditions of their own countries and regions.
 The regionally adapted systems reflect issues such as regional energy and environmental priorities, cost-effectiveness and urban planning issues.